 Several federal laws prohibit employers from discriminating against employees because of their membership in a protected class.
 California’s Fair Employment and Housing Act (FEHA) provides similar protections while adding classes of protected employees that federal laws do not cover.
 California and federal laws protect workers from discrimination, which can come in the form of an employer’s adverse decision (such as a wrongful termination, demotion, or a failure to hire) or simple harassment.
 A skilled California lawyer can help you understand whether you are the victim of illegal employment discrimination and, if so, what remedies are available.

-The Cooper Law Firm helps victims recover appropriate remedies, including reinstatement, back pay, and other compensation from their Orange County office.
+The Cooper Law Firm helps victims recover appropriate remedies for discrimination, including reinstatement, back pay, and other compensation from their Orange County office.
 If you believe you were the victim of employment discrimination in California, contact our lawyers to obtain a free evaluation of your case.

 Title VII of the Civil Rights Act protects employee discrimination based on any of the following characteristics: